You are currently viewing Skilled Worker Visa 2024

 You must apply for your child’s dependant visa if you want to travel in and out of the UK with them.

-The form you fill in depends on if:
+The form you fill in depends on whether your child is inside or outside the UK.
+Your child must either:

 You’ll need to provide a full UK birth certificate for each child, showing the names of both parents.